Student Success & Belonging

 Dr. Lawrence Griggs Office of Black & Indigenous Student Success

-Creates rich and intentional collaboration across campus to increase access and academic success of African American and Indigenous students.
+Creates rich and intentional collaboration across the university to increase access to OSU and support academic success.

 Living-Learning Communities

-munk-skukum Indigenous and Nia Black Scholar housing offer community building and cultural identity exploration.
+The munk-skukum Indigenous and Nia Black Scholar Living-Learning Communities offer community building and cultural identity exploration.

 Scholarships